Darkwinde/DU-HUD/README.md

 ![Lua 1](/media/LuaEditor_4.png)
 <br/><br/>

-**Clipboard**
-1. Open file "clipboard.conf".
-1. Copy the whole content to your clipboard.
-Recommanded to use "raw" format.
-1. Ingame, perform right click on commander seat and select "Advanced > Past Lua configuration from clipboard"
-<br/><br/>

-## Remarks
-1. Configuration parameters are not exposed (topic for upcoming release).
-To change default parameters, you have to open the ingame editor and go to "unit" > "start()".
-<br/><br/>

 ## Usage
 1. For take off or landing action near a surface, use hotkey "Option 1".
 Game control default for this is "ALT + 1"